A possible solution to the which-way problem of quantum interference: Introduction

 The mystery of quantum mechanics is often illustrated using the double slit interference of a single quantum particle.
 Even though the interference pattern is formed only after a large number of particles have been observed, the detection probabilities suggest that each individual particle must have sensed the presence of both slits.
 This observation appears to be at odds with the seemingly natural assumption that each particle can only pass through one slit or the other.
 The original explanation of the problem focused on the complementarity of interference and which-way measurements, resulting in a number of experiments aimed at observing a particle as it moves through the slits \cite{Scu91,Dur98,Sch99,Sch02,Bar09}.
 The main conclusion drawn from this experimental approach to the which-way problem was that which-way information is incompatible with the observation of an interference pattern, resulting in a quantitative trade-off of the visibilities \cite{Eng96}.
 However, this approach to the which-way problem assumed that the evidence for a particle position must be obtained in the form of a single yes/no answer to the question of whether the particle passed through a particular slit or not.
 This may seem to be a reasonable assumption since a detection of the particles in the slits would always produce a yes/no result of this kind.
 However, quantum theory has shown that the assignment of hidden realities corresponding to the outcomes of measurements that have not been actually performed can result in unresolvable inconsistencies \cite{KS,FR,Bru18}.
-The possibility that individual particles are physically delocalized between the slits when they are detected as part of an interference pattern should therefore be considered as a possible solution of the which-way problem.
+It is therefore unlikely that the which-path problem can be resolved by claiming that the path of the particles is merely unknown and could be described by non-contextual hidden variables.
+Instead, we should consider the possibility that the localization of a particle depends on the measurement context.
+In particular, it should not be ruled out that individual particles might be physically delocalized between the slits when they are detected as part of an interference pattern.